nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Adding an examination event:

 You can add an examination event to the calendar list by using the following format.
+Note: Only valid modules provided by NUS are allowed to be added!

 Format: `exam <module_name> @<venue> / <date> <time>`